Kondele market sits beside Kondele roundabout in Kisumu. It is considered informal by the government who are trying to evict the traders.

 Dried tilapia from Lake Victoria - a common delicacy

 Anna (right) is a farmer who comes to sell her produce at Kondele where she has been selling vegetables for 10 years.
-If she could trade anywhere she would trade in town at Jubilee where she thinks she could sell her products for double.
+If she could trade anywhere she would trade at Jubilee where she could sell her products for double.

-Wilkista trades vegetables in Kondele market where she fear what will happen if she is evicted.
-“I am old, if we are moved I will just have to do business on my doorstep, but there won’t be as many customers” “After requesting to the city manager to stay, we were told that we would need to be broken up".
+Wilkista fears what will happen if she is evicted from Kondele.
+“I am old, if we are moved I will just have to do business on my doorstep, but there won’t be as many customers”.

 Kondele from above

-Master Yosfat was at the evicted Oile market, and is in a panic as this market is likely to be moved too.
-Since he was evicted from Oile he has faced many challenges, he has lost many customers who he had when he was in town.
-“What we need is stability, not to be moved again”.
+Master Yosfat was evicted from Oile market, and is worried as Kondele is likely to be moved too.
+Since he was evicted he has faced many challenges and has lost many customers.
+“What we need is stability”.

 As the third largest city of Kenya, Kisumu is recognised as a key metropolitan area for its contribution to the national economy.
 Markets have always been important for Kisumu due to its proximity to Lake Victoria giving it a strategic location in the East African region.